Though beards have made an extraordinary comeback in recent years, many still prefer a silky smooth face.

 If you’re torn between shaving with a slick gel and a rich cream, this nourishing hybrid is for you.
 It lathers up to lift and soften tough beard stubble for a close, comfortable shave.
 The added Vitamin E conditions your skin while aloe vera soothes and locks in moisture.
 It has a spicy, sophisticated scent called Desert Lime, made from a blend of basil, lime, thyme, eucalyptus, ginger, and vetiver.

-When you’re cleaning up stubble or defining the lines around your beard, it’s important to see exactly what your doing.
+When you’re cleaning up stubble or defining the lines around your beard, it’s important to see exactly what you’re doing.
 This clear, no-lather lotion allows you to be ultra-precise while getting in close.
 Kukui oil softens hair and prevents nicks and cuts while eucalyptus oil refreshes and soothes your skin.
 It protects and hydrates both pre and post-shave.

 The name may not inspire much confidence, but Blind Barber makes some mighty fine grooming products.
 The Watermint Gin Shave Cream works up into a clean-smelling lather that helps your razor glide against your skin with minimal risk of cuts or nicks.
 Ingredients include juniper fruit extract, shea butter, and mentha aquatica extract, which provide the fresh and subtle scents of mint and gin.